Clinical Microbiology Short Essay Question And Answers

 • Enter into deeper layers

-• Enter into the portal vein
+• Enter the portal vein

 • Reaches liver

-• This increases host tolerance and healing starts
+• This increases host tolerance, and healing starts

-• Encystation occurs which is the transformation of Trophozoites into cysts and cysts.
+• Encystation occurs, which is the transformation of Trophozoites into cysts and cysts.

 Protozoans Life cycle of Entamoeba histolytica

-Entamoeba histolytica Pathogenesis:
+Entamoeba Histolytica Pathogenesis:

 E. Histolytica can cause two types of pathological lesions as follows